 Santo Domingo Pueblo is a very small town located in the state of New Mexico.
 With a population of 2,311 people and just one neighborhood, Santo Domingo Pueblo is the 70th largest community in New Mexico.

-When you are in Santo Domingo Pueblo, you'll notice that it is more blue-collar than most other communities in America.
-39.97% of Santo Domingo Pueblo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Santo Domingo Pueblo is a blue-collar town, with 39.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Santo Domingo Pueblo is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Santo Domingo Pueblo who work in sales jobs (12.66%), office and administrative support (10.03%), and food service (9.65%).

 Telecommuters are a relatively large percentage of the workforce: 11.43% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.